wuyang1002431655/tango_with_django_19/manuscript/chapter17-jquery.md

 {lang="html",linenos=off}
 	<button  class="btn btn-primary" id="about-btn">
-	    Click Me - I'm Javascript on Speed</button>
+	    Click Me - I'm JavaScript on Speed</button>
 	<p>This is a example</p>
 	<p>This is another example</p>

-Notice that there is not Javascript code associated with the button currently.
+Notice that there is not JavaScript code associated with the button currently.
 We will be doing that with the following code added to `rango-jquery.js`: